DeWalt vs Milwaukee Hammer Drill Head-to-Head Review

 Self-Feed Bit

-To get an idea of how these hammer drill perform under a heavy rough-in load, we used a 2 9/16-inch self-feed bit to drill through a 2×4 pine stud.
+To get an idea of how these hammer drills perform under a heavy rough-in load, we used a 2 9/16-inch self-feed bit to drill through a 2×4 pine stud, while being careful to avoid knots.
 We tried each drill in high speed first, and if it was unable to complete the test, dropped into low gear.
 The result is the average of three tests.
 Like before, we eliminated any outlier results and repeated the test.

 Concrete Bit